MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cas-compliance-trust.md

 Microsoft Cloud App Security is a critical component of the Microsoft Cloud Security stack.
 It's a comprehensive solution that helps your organization take full advantage of the promise of cloud applications.
 Cloud App Security keeps you in control through comprehensive visibility, auditing, and granular controls over your sensitive data.

-Microsoft Cloud app security has tools that help uncover shadow IT and assess risk while enabling you to enforce policies and investigate activities.
+Cloud App Security has tools that help uncover shadow IT and assess risk while enabling you to enforce policies and investigate activities.
 It helps you control access in real time and stop threats so your organization can more safely move to the cloud.

 ## Cloud App Security compliance

 In a world where data breaches and attacks are daily occurrences, it's essential for organizations to choose a cloud app security broker that makes every effort to protect their data.
-Microsoft Cloud App Security, like all Microsoft cloud products and services, is built to address the rigorous security and privacy demands of our customers.
+Cloud App Security, like all Microsoft cloud products and services, is built to address the rigorous security and privacy demands of our customers.

-To help organizations comply with national, regional, and industry-specific requirements governing the collection and use of individuals' data, Microsoft Cloud App Security provides a comprehensive set of compliance offerings.
+To help organizations comply with national, regional, and industry-specific requirements governing the collection and use of individuals' data, Cloud App Security provides a comprehensive set of compliance offerings.
 The compliance offerings include certifications and attestations.

 ### Compliance framework and offerings

-Microsoft Cloud App Security meets many international and industry-specific compliance standards including, but not limited to:
+Cloud App Security meets many international and industry-specific compliance standards including, but not limited to:

 | Organization |Title|Description|
 |----|----|----|